 Competency area Competencies required Knowledge and skills 8.
-Legislation, policy and implementation Within the area of responsibility, the ability to support and contribute to the formulation of policy and in the case of a municipality also By-laws Basic knowledge and understanding of the municipality's environment (internal and external), the Constitution, national and provincial legislation and policy, and the legislative framework governing local government as well as the municipality's By-laws and policies Good verbal communication and writing skills and an ability to research and analyse information Within the area of responsibility, supporting the chief financial officer/accounting officer and contributing to the process of adopting policies and making By-laws.
-This includes advising the chief financial officer/accounting officer on the financial and non-financial impact of proposed By-laws and policies OR in the case of a municipal entity supporting the accounting officer with the process of adopting policies Within the area of responsibility, supporting the chief financial officer/accounting officer with the process of adopting policies including advising on the financial and non-financial impact of proposed policies Within the area of responsibility, supporting the chief financial officer/accounting officer with the administrative aspects of the process for adopting policies and in the case of a municipality also making By-laws Supporting the chief financial officer/accounting officer and contributing to the formulation and drafting of municipal policies and in the case of a municipality also By-laws in alignment with the integrated development plan (IDP), the Constitution, national and provincial legislation and policy, and the legislative framework governing local government, having regard to cooperative government.
-This process should include consideration of and alignment with existing policies and By-laws and be within budget constraints.
-The ability to implement and manage the implementation of legislation and policy within the area of responsibility Within the area of responsibility, implementing and managing the implementation and enforcement of policies and By-laws, Supporting the chief financial officer/accounting officer and contributing to the maintenance of a register of non-compliance with legislative requirements.
-This includes, within the area or responsibility, regularly reporting these to the chief financial officer/accounting officer and other role players.
-For example, instances of non-compliance with the MFMA are required to be reported to the National Treasury Within the area of responsibility, regular monitoring and reporting to the chief financial officer/accounting officer on the implementation of policies and compliance with legislative requirements Within the area of responsibility, regularly reviewing and, where necessary, proposing to the chief financial officer/accounting officer/accounting officer amendments to policies and in the case of a municipality also By-laws to ensure their relevance and alignment with the strategies and goals Within the area of responsibility, regularly consider the impact of amendments to the Constitution, national and provincial legislation and policy, and the legislative framework governing local government on the municipality's By-laws and policies
+Legislation, policy and implementation Within the area of responsibility, the ability to support and contribute to the formulation of policy and in the case of a municipality also By-laws Basic knowledge and understanding of the municipality's environment (internal and external), the Constitution, national and provincial legislation and policy, and the legislative framework governing local government as well as municipal By-laws and the municipality's and/or municipal entity's policies Good verbal communication and writing skills and an ability to research and analyse information Within the area of responsibility, supporting the chief financial officer/ accounting officer and contributing to the process of adopting policies and in the case of a municipality also making By-laws.
+This includes advising the chief financial officer/ accounting officer on the financial and non-financial impact of proposed policies and By-laws Within the area of responsibility, supporting the chief financial officer/ accounting officer and contributing to the administrative aspects of the process for adopting policies and, in the case of a municipality, also making By-laws Supporting the chief financial officer/ accounting officer and contributing to the formulation and drafting of policies and, in the case of a municipality, also By-laws.
+This should be done in alignment with the integrated development plan (IDP), the Constitution, national and provincial legislation and policy, and the legislative framework governing local government, having regard to cooperative government.
+This process should include consideration of and alignment with existing policies and By-laws and be The ability to implement and manage the implementation of legislation and policy within the area of responsibility within budget constraints.
+Within the area of responsibility, implementing and managing the implementation and enforcement of policies and By-laws Supporting the chief financial officer/ accounting officer and contributing to the maintenance of a register of non-compliance with legislative requirements.
+This includes, within the area or responsibility, regularly reporting these to the chief financial officer/ accounting officer and other role players.
+For example, instances of non-compliance with the MFMA are required to be reported to the National Treasury Within the area of responsibility, regular monitoring and reporting to the chief financial officer/ accounting officer on the implementation of policies and compliance with legislative requirements Within the area of responsibility, regularly reviewing and, where necessary, proposing to the chief financial officer/ accounting officer amendments to policies and in the case of a municipality also By-laws to ensure their relevance and alignment with the strategies and goals Within the area of responsibility, monitoring and ensuring enforcement of municipal By-laws, including penalties and fines for non-compliance For purposes of the area of responsibility, regularly consider the impact of amendments to the Constitution, national and provincial legislation and policy, and the legislative framework governing local government on the municipality's By-laws and policies